NAUMathStat/seminars/colloquium.md

 **Title:** Impartial Loopy Games

 **Abstract:**
-This is going to be an introduction to impartial combinatorial games where a draw is possible as a result of infinite play.
+We introduce impartial combinatorial games where a draw is possible as a result of infinite play.
 We define the remoteness function to measure the length of optimal play.
 The remoteness function can be used to compute extended nim-values.
 The relationship between extended nim-values and game sums is also explored.

 <hr>